fish-shell/fish-shell/doc_src/cmds/string-pad.rst

 The ``-c`` or ``--char`` switch causes the characters in CHAR to be padded instead of default whitespace character.

-If ``-w`` or ``--width`` is given, pad the string to given length.
-Width less than the string length will result in an unchanged string.
+If ``-w`` or ``--width`` is given, pad the string to given width.
+Width less than the string width will result in an unchanged string.

 Exit status: 0 if string was padded or haven't changed, or 1 otherwise.